PlotPyStack/guidata/doc/index.rst

     :align: center

 Based on the Qt library :mod:`guidata` is a Python library generating graphical user interfaces for easy dataset editing and display.
-It also provides helpers and application development tools for Qt.
+It also provides :ref:`widgets` (Python console, code editor, array editor, etc. - see ), helpers and application development tools for Qt.

 .. figure:: images/layout_example.png
     :class: invert-in-dark-mode